 An early look at the top 25 college football teams for 2021

-It’s never too early to think about next season, so with college football’s 2020 season complete after the Ohio State-Alabama showdown in the national championship, Athlon Sports is here with its way-too-early top 25 preseason rankings for 2021.
-Alabama ranks as the No. 1 team in the very early top 25, followed by Clemson at No. 2.
+It’s never too early to think about next season, so with college football’s 2020 season complete after Alabama's win in the national championship, Athlon Sports is here with its way-too-early top 25 preseason rankings for 2021.
+The Crimson Tide rank as the No. 1 team in the very early top 25, followed by Clemson at No. 2.
 Oklahoma is poised for a run at the national championship next fall, and coach Lincoln Riley's team checks in at No. 3, followed by Georgia and Ohio State in the top five.
 Iowa State ranks No. 6, with Cincinnati, Texas A&M, Notre Dame and North Carolina rounding out the top 10 for college football preseason rankings.

-The NFL Draft’s early entry deadline is a week away, and coaching moves, transfers, injuries and recruiting moves are still taking place.
+The NFL Draft’s early entry deadline and 2021 National Signing Day are in the books, but coaching moves, transfers, injuries and some late recruiting moves are still taking place.
 With that in mind, this top 25 ranking could look a lot different by May once all of the personnel moves and changes are completed.
 However, the strengths and weaknesses for all 130 CFB teams are largely recognizable at this point.
 The early rankings take into account early schedule projection, overall team strength and where teams stand after the 2020 season and prior to spring practice.

 Here is Athlon’s way-too-early look at the top 25 teams in college football for 2021, followed by other teams to watch this offseason: